 As its name suggests, an open rhinoplasty does not take place within the nostrils.
 Instead, a small “bridging” cut called a trans columella columnar incision is made to connect the incisions in the left and right nostrils.
 The trans columella incision measures between 4 and 5 mm and is usually, barely visible, but this type of surgery does have its benefits.
 Most notably, the surgeon can simply elevate the skin off the nose, which provides him greater visibility of the nasal bones and cartilage allowing him or her to gain almost total visibility of the inner framework of the patient’s nose.

 With this surgical option, by seeing more of the structures that need to be treated to provide the patient their desired goal, the surgeon can provide a more precise surgical result.
 In addition, each aspect of the nose can be evaluated in its undisturbed state.

 During your rhinoplasty consultation with Dr. Kulick, you will discuss your unique cosmetic situation and how it can best be corrected.
-You will discuss the comparative benefits of the different techniques used during a rhinoplasty procedure.
+You will discuss the comparative benefits of both open and closed rhinoplasty techniques used during a procedure.
 In general, you will be weighing the cosmetic advantages against the required techniques needed to achieve your desired result by using these methods.
 Dr. Kulick has been able to correct the mishaps of patients that were not happy with their initial rhinoplasty performed by other doctors.

 If you have been looking for a way to correct a misshapen nose or transform your appearance to be more aesthetically pleasing, cosmetic surgery may be exactly what you have been looking for.
-Successful rhinoplasty surgery, whether closed or open, can change your entire outlook on life.
+With a successful procedure, both open and closed rhinoplasty can change your entire outlook on life.
 In the capable hands of an experienced surgeon, you can be liberated from the discomfort and damage to your self-esteem that often accompanies facial deformities and disfigurements.